TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsExtras.md

 <li>

 Cramer's rule.
-Seemingly the ultimate solution to almost all systems of $n$ linear equations in $n$ unkowns.
+Seemingly the ultimate solution to almost all systems of $n$ linear equations in $n$ unknowns.

 </li>
 <li>